dart-lang/language/working/augmentations/feature-specification.md

 When augmenting a function (top level, static method, instance method, etc.) or constructor (generative, factory, etc.) the parameter lists must be the same in all meaningful ways.
-We say that an augmenting function or constructor's signature *matches* if:
+We say that an augmenting function or constructor's signature *matches* an introductory signature if:

 *   It has the same number of type parameters with the same type parameter names (same identifiers) and bounds (after type annotation inheritance), if any (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).

-*   The return type (if not omitted) is the same as the augmented declaration's return type.
+*   The return type (if not omitted) is the same as the introductory declaration's return type.

-*   It has the same number of positional parameters as the augmented declaration, and the same number of those are optional.
+*   It has the same number of positional parameters as the introductory declaration, and the same number of those are optional.

-*   It has the same set of named parameter names as the augmented declaration.
+*   It has the same set of named parameter names as the introductory declaration.

 *   For each corresponding pair of parameters:

     *   They have the same name. _This is trivial for named parameters, but may fail to hold for positional parameters._

-    *   They have the same type (if not omitted).
+    *   They have the same type (or the augmenting declaration omits the type).

+    *   They both have the modifier `covariant`, or none of them have it.

-    *   They agree on having or not having the modifier `covariant` and, if named, the modifier `required`.
+    *   They both have the modifier `required`. or none of them have it.

     *For constructors, we do not require parameters to match in uses of initializing formals or super parameters.
 In fact, they are implicitly